echasnovski/comperes/README.md

 #> # ... with 4 more rows
 ```

-This converted `ncaa2005` into an object of `widecr` class which describes results in wide format.
+This converted `ncaa2005` into an object of `widecr` class which describes results in wide format (*each row represents scores of all players in particular game*).
 All `comperes` functions expect either a data frame with results structured in long format or one of supported classes: `longcr`, `widecr`.

 ### Summarise